davehaglan/laygo/docs/source/example/tisar.md

     > Note: some repos may already have those files in their working directories.

-3. Add library definitions to your cds.lib
+3. Add library definitions to your cds.lib (some distributions use cds.lib.core instead of cds.lib)

     *In cds.lib*
     ```